Bukovina: Kievan Rus

+According to the Russian and Ukrainian historians, Bukovina is an "ancient Slavic land".

 United by Prince Oleg in the 870s, Kievan Rus' was a loose federation of speakers of East Slavic and Uralic languages from the late 9th to the mid-13th century, under the reign of the Rurik dynasty, founded by the Varangian prince Rurik.
-Bukovina gradually became part of Kievan Rus by late 10th century and Pechenegs.
+Bukovina gradually became part of Kievan Rus' from the late 10th century and Pechenegs.
 Parts of Bukovina were first conquered in 981 by Vladimir the Great.
-It was incorporated into the Principality of Terebovlia in 1084.
-When Kievan Rus was partitioned at the end of the 11th century, Bukovina became part of the Principality of Galicia-Volhynia.
+The rest was incorporated into the Principality of Terebovlia in 1084.
+When Kievan Rus' was partitioned at the end of the 11th century, Bukovina became part of the Principality of Galicia-Volhynia.

-Principality of Galicia-Volhynia
+Principality of Galicia–Volhynia

 After the fragmentation of Kievan Rus', Bukovina passed to the Principality of Galicia (Principality of Galicia-Volhynia) in 1124.
 The Church in Bukovina was initially administered from Kiev.
 In 1302, it was passed to the Halych metropoly.

 After the Mongols under Batu invaded Europe, with the region nominally falling into their hands, ties between Galician-Volhynian and Bukovina weakened.
 As a result of the Mongol invasion, the Shypyntsi land, recognizing the suzerainty of the Mongols, arose in the region.

 Eventually, this state collapsed, and Bukovina passed to Hungary.
 King Louis I appointed Dragoș, Voivode of Moldavia as his deputy, facilitating the migration of the Romanians from Maramureș and Transylvania.